no-damnjoke/tic-tac-toe/README.md

 java GameClient
 ```

-6. Repeat Step 3 - 5 for the second player in the game
+6. Repeat Step 3 - 5 for the second player in the game.